weberk/ioBroker.ta-blnet/README.md

 <!--
 Placeholder for next version:  ### **WORK IN PROGRESS** -->
+### **WORK IN PROGRESS**
+- renamed adapter and git repo from ioBroker.uvr16xx-blnet to ioBroker.ta-blnet
+- published new package to npm

 ### 1.0.19 (2024-11-29)
 -   removed onStateChange;
 -   streamlined object node names;